 Keeping horses as pets inspires a union with nature.
-Horses kept as companion animals will require you to do outdoor activities such as riding under the sun whilst enjoying the outdoors.
-A suitable equine companion will definitely help you to de-stress.
+Horses kept as companion animals will require you to do outdoor activities, such as riding under the sun whilst enjoying the view.
+A suitable equine companion will help you to de-stress.

 Are you thinking of buying a horse?
 How much does it cost to buy a horse?
 Here are important things to consider before getting one.